AimeeHendrycks/PAAIST/README.md

 # How does it work?
 The queryGenerator randomly selects a type of question and from there it randomly selects attributes for that type of question.
-For example, the generator might select a geometry problem then run the code
+For example, the generator might select a geometry problem, then a rhombus problem, and then it will run the code
 ```
 print 'Determine the interior angles of a rhombus with side lengths',\
 random.randrange(1, 10), 'and', random.randrange(1, 10) + '.'